nicohvi/nicohvi.github.io/_posts/2015-05-06-testing-socket-io-using-mocha-and-ecmascript-2015.md

 ---

-In good TDD fashion ([if that's your cup of tea]()) we write our tests before we implement the feature.
+In good TDD fashion ([if that's your cup of tea](https://medium.com/written-in-code/tdd-whatever-that-means-8b3932ddddd6) we write our tests before we implement the feature.

-{% gist 536cff0d6760958779db server-api.test.js %}
+{% gist 536cff0d6760957889db server-api.test.js %}

 To properly use embrace the power of mocha we nest this second `describe` closure within the previously defined one, so that the `before` hook of the parent closure